-Pursuant to the Ontario Tax Increment Financing Act, SO 2006, the City can apply to the Province to receive a (matching) rebate on the proportional increase in the education tax collected for school purposes.
-The City can pass this tax reduction grant on to the property owner to proportionately match the TIF.
-The Act restricts grants to only apply to certain remediation costs (stricter than what the municipality can consider) and the grant can only be paid to the original owner of the property, who pays for the remediation work (non transferable).
+Pursuant to the Municipal Act, the City can apply to the Province to receive (matching) tax assistance on the proportional increase in the education tax collected for school purposes.
+The City can pass this tax assistance on to the property owner to proportionately match the TIF.
+The Act restricts tax assistance to only apply to certain remediation costs (stricter than what the municipality can consider) and the grant can only be paid to the original owner of the property, who pays for the remediation work (non transferable).

-The maximum length of time that the education portion of the Tax Incentive Program can be refunded is over a three (3) year period.
-The TIF and BFTIP program will extend for matching period of three years, with the education portion matching the City's grant rebate.
+The maximum length of time that the tax assistance can be provided over a three (3) year period.
+The TIF and BFTIP program will extend for matching period of three years, with the education portion matching the City's tax assistance.
 The maximum amount of TIF and BFTIP available shall jointly not exceed the total cost of site remediation, including all other approved grants.